AND your tools:

 - Update Chart button makes things extremely easy.
 Learn more

-- Copy a picture that can then be pasted to ANY other document
+- Use Copy Chart to copy a picture that can then be pasted to ANY other document

 Purpose: to analyze the relationship between two sets of data